 Training is a never-ending activity and should continue throughout your dog’s life.
 As you’re bonding and interacting with your puppy, consider whether you will still want your puppy exhibiting that same behavior once they are bigger.
 This is also a good opportunity to set boundaries for your puppy as well.

 Mixed messages are confusing for your puppy.
 It often makes bonding more difficult and tends to lead to bad behavior.
-Consistent rules and boundaries help your puppy understand what to expect and keeps them from developing bad habits while also strengthening your relationship.
+Consistent rules and boundaries help your puppy understand what to expect and keep them from developing bad habits while also strengthening your relationship.

 3. Spend Time Together